Chetan96k/gptflix/README.md

 - created redux store to store user details fetched from firebase after signin
 - Implemented signout
 - update profile api call
+- use tmdb API (Now playing)
+- create movie slice and add the nowPlayingmovies and movieTrailer to it
+- make the main container